Frequently Asked Questions

 Who Can Use the Writing Center

 The Graduate Writing Lab (GWL) offers free appointments to University-enrolled graduate students only.
-Whether you are a first-year graduate student or ABD, our trained and certified graduate writing tutors offer helpful feedback on any kind of writing at any point in the process.
+Whether you are a first-year graduate student or ABD, our trained and certified graduate writing consultants offer helpful feedback on any kind of writing at any point in the process.

 How Sessions Work